bassamkhamis/embedded_linux/README.md

  CONFIG_ENV_FAT_DEVICE_AND_PART="0:1"
 ```

-**This lines means fist one save varibles envirument in FAT, second one <virtio> name of SD card, <0:1> first device partition one**
+**This lines means first one save variables envirument in FAT, second one <virtio> name of SD card, <0:1> first device partition one**
-**for adtinal configruation we can open menual and add some customer configruation by run this** `make menuconfig` **in folder of u-boot
+**for additional configruation we can open menu and add some customer configruation by run this** `make menuconfig` **in folder of u-boot
    this will appear
    ![](https://github.com/bassamkhamis/embedded_linux/blob/main/u-boot.png)